sheepf1nd3r/python-repository/customer-database-user-stories.md

 	- As an admin
 	- I want to be able to add authentication details for a user
 	- so that I can control access to the database
+- User story #4
+	- As a user
+	- I want to be able to find orders in a value range
+	- so that I can get intelligence for a marketing campaign